-The President continues singing a prayer recalling God's saving acts, culminating with:

-Therefore with angels and archangels and with all the company of heaven, we proclaim your great and glorious name, for ever praising you and saying:

-Holy, holy, Lord,

-God of power and might,

-Heaven and earth are full of your glory.
+The Celebrant continues with a prayer recalling God's saving acts, culminating in: Therefore with angels and archangels and with all the company of heaven, we proclaim your great and glorious name, for ever praising you and saying: Holy, holy, holy, Lord, God of power and might, Heaven and earth are full of your glory.
 Hosanna in the highest.
 Blessed is he who comes in the name of the Lord.
 Hosanna in the highest.

-The prayer continues recalling the Supper our Lord shared with his disciples until we say or sing:

-Save us, Saviour of the world.
-For by your death and resurrection you have set us free.

-The prayer concludes with a triumphant song of praise:

-Blessing and honour and glory and power are yours for ever and ever.
+The prayer continues recalling the Supper our Lord shared with his disciples until we say: Save us, Saviour of the world, for by your death and resurrection you have set us free.
+The prayer concludes with a triumphant song of praise: Blessing and honour and glory and power are yours for ever and ever.
 Amen.

-Silence is kept.

-As our Saviour Christ has taught us, we are confident to pray,

-Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as in heaven.
+As our Saviour Christ has taught us, we are confident to pray, Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as in heaven.
 Give us today our daily bread.
 Forgive us our sins as we forgive those who sin against us.
 Save us from the time of trial and deliver us from evil.
 For the kingdom, the power, and the glory are yours now and for ever.
 Amen.

-THE BREAKING OF THE BREAD AND THE COMMUNION

-The President breaks the bread, then says

-Unless a grain of wheat falls into the ground and dies, it remains just a single grain; but if it dies it bears much fruit.
+THE BREAKING OF THE BREAD AND THE COMMUNION The Celebrant breaks the bread, then says Unless a grain of wheat falls into the ground and dies, it remains just a single grain; but if it dies it bears much fruit.
 If we have died with him, we shall live with him.
 The following is said or sung:

-Lamb of God, you take away the sin of the world, have mercy on us.
-Lamb of God, you take away the sin of the world, have mercy on us.
-Lamb of God, you take away the sin of the world, grant us your peace.
+Lamb of God, you take away the sins of the world: have mercy on us.
+Lamb of God, you take away the sins of the world: have mercy on us.
+Lamb of God, you take away the sins of the world: grant us peace.
+Come let us take this holy sacrament of the body and blood of Christ in remembrance that he died for us, and feed on him in our hearts by faith with thanksgiving.
+Communion is distributed.